vanweerden/hn-client/README.md

-## Hacker News Client
+## Simple Hacker News
-This is a React app that fetches data from the ([Hacker News API](https://github.com/HackerNews/API)) and displays the top 300 stories.
-The aim was to create a decluttered interface that is easy on the eyes and to gain experience with React and interacting with a JSON API.
+This is a minimalist ([Hacker News](https://news.ycombinator.com/)) interface built with React that fetches data from the ([Hacker News API](https://github.com/HackerNews/API)) and displays the top 300 stories.
+The aim was to create a decluttered interface that is easier on the eyes.
+I also wanted to gain experience with React and interacting with a JSON API.
+See deployment ([here](https://intense-brook-19858.herokuapp.com/)).

 ### Built with
 Project created with